 There shall be a Budget Committee, which shall consist of not less than three (3) members.
-The Chair of this Committee shall be the Treasurer as Chair, the President, and the President-Elect.
+The Chair of this Committee shall be the Treasurer as Chair, the President, and the Vice President.
 The Committee shall present a proposed budget to the Board of Directors of the Association prior to the Annual Meeting of the Association.
 The Board shall submit the budget as approved by them to the membership for adoption at the Annual Meeting of the Association.

 SECTION 4.
 CCMT Certification.